 By practicing exclusively family law, our firm can focus on providing you with the knowledgeable, effective, attentive, and personal service that you deserve when it comes to issues affecting you and your family.
 Our firm features many attorneys repeatedly nominated to the Super Lawyers list as it relates to family law, a testament of our peer and industry recognition when it comes to our professional achievements for past clients.

-To speak with our firm and one of our experienced family law attorneys today in a free and confidential consultation regarding your postnuptial agreement or any related issue, please contact us online, or through our Morristown, NJ office at (973) 840-8970.
+To speak with our firm and one of our experienced family law attorneys today in a free and confidential consultation regarding your postnuptial agreement or any related issue, please contact us online, or through our Morris County, NJ office at (973) 840-8970.